rvanhorn/hugo-dynamic-tabs/README.md

 | Variable  | Description |
 | --------- | ----------- |
 | tabsTotal | This variable is used to generate the tab navigation.
 Simply set it to the amount of tab shortcodes you have.
 In the above example, since there are **three** nested tab shortcodes, you would set tabsTotal to **three**.
+| tabID     | This variable is used to assign a unique number to the tab group allowing you to have multiple tab groups with the same values for **tabNameX**.
+Please note, each tab group must have its own unique number.
 | tabNameX  | This variable is used to generate each tab header based on how many nested tab shortcodes there are.
 Where **X** in the is the next sequential number, always starting at **one**.
 In the above example, there are **three** nested tab shortcodes so **tabName1**, **tabName2** & **tabName3** were added.

 ### tab.html